ccollareta/hive-stage/src/blog-posts/hive-launch.md

 order: 1
 thumbnail: /images/hive-square.png
 featured_image: /images/hive-square.png
-excerpt: After months of hard work, we are incredibly excited to announce the official launch of HIVE.gov on June 8th, 2021.
+excerpt: After a year of hard work, we are incredibly excited to announce the official launch of HIVE.gov on June 9th, 2021.
 subtitle: ""
 pre_title: ""
 pre_text: ""